 Trial and Usage of the Long-Term Temporary Appliances

-After aesthetics and functional testing, the occlusal bridge was inserted (Figure 30).
-The patient again had solid teeth, aesthetics and function and also, the playing of his instrument was possible without restrictions.
-The X-ray check (Figure 29b) showed good osseointegration of the implants.
+After aesthetics and functional testing, the occlusal bridge was inserted (Fig 30).
+The patient again had solid teeth, aesthetics, and function, and also, the playing of his instrument was possible without restrictions.
+The x-ray check (Fig 29b) showed good osseo integration of the implants.
 During the follow-up, the base of the long-term temporary appliance bridge was under filled and optimally adjusted until the formation of the hard and soft tissue structures remained stable (Figs 31- 32).